wangyq326/scEBI/README.md

 1. Raw data processing
-2. Unsupervised clustering and markers identification (Details of raw data processing and unsupervised clustering can be checked in 'QC and annotation' file.
+2. Unsupervised clustering and markers identification (Details of raw data processing and unsupervised clustering can be checked in 'QC and annotation' file;
-Details of markers identification and the performance of heatmap (Figure 1C) can be checked in 'heatmap' file.)
+Details of markers identification and the performance of heatmap (Figure 1C) can be checked in 'heatmap' file)

 3. Tissue distribution of clusters
-(Details can be checked in 'Tissue distribution of clusters' file.)
+(Details can be checked in 'Tissue distribution of clusters' file)

 4. Single cell CNV calling
-(Details can be checked in 'InferCNV' file.)
+(Details can be checked in 'InferCNV' file)

-6. Differential expression and gene set enrichment analysis
+6. Differential expression and gene set enrichment analysis (Details can be checked in 'DEG analysis' file)

-7. Cell proliferation analysis
+7. Cell proliferation analysis (reference:https://github.com/seqyuan/CytoTRACE)

 8. Cell developmental trajectory
 (Details can be checked in 'monocle3' file.)